offalynne/Input/docs/6.0/Functions-(Checkers).md

 &nbsp;

 The functions on this page allow you to check the state of verbs for each player.
-Input allows you to check verbs in multiple different ways, ranging from simple pressed/released to more complex behaviours like double taps.

-If you're looking for ways to return two-dimensional information for top-down movement or aiming, please see the [2D Checkers](Functions-(2D-Checkers)) page.
-What verbs are available for use is defined via [default profiles](Profiles) in [`__input_config_profiles_and_bindings()`](Configuration?id=profiles-and-bindings).
+These are the most common, bare minimum functions.
+You may also want to check verbs in the context of 2D movement or aiming, and those functions can be found on the [2D Checkers](https://www.jujuadams.com/Input/#/6.0/Functions-(2D-Checkers)) page.
+Input has a lot of ways of checking verbs that should cover many other use cases.
+You can find those functions on the [Advanced Checkers](Functions-(Advanced-Checkers)) and [Further Verb Functions](Functions-(Further-Verbs)) pages.

 &nbsp;